 The Connecticut All-Payer Claims Database (APCD) was created in 2012 as a program to receive, store, and analyze health insurance claims data from many of the insurance payers insuring CT residents.
 The purpose of the APCD is to make available information related to safety, quality, cost-effectiveness, transparency, access and efficiency for all levels of health care to improve the health of Connecticut’s residents at all levels of health care delivery.

 Why Use the Cost Estimator?

-- Select an Outpatient or Inpatient Service (Selected tab will be white)
+- Select the Outpatient or Inpatient (Hospital) tab

 Cost Estimator Methodology Overview

 The data used for the Cost Estimator is derived from the state’s All Payer Claims Database (APCD).
 Connecticut-regulated insurers and pharmacy benefit managers are required to submit their health insurance claims to the state’s APCD.
 For these calculations, the Cost Estimator excludes data from Medicaid, Medicare, and Medicare Advantage.
 The cost estimator uses the current readily available data and will be updated periodically with additional procedures and new data as it comes available.

 The analysis includes some of the top procedures performed in Outpatient and Inpatient facilities.
 Outpatient services or procedures take place during the day and typically would not require an overnight stay.
 Inpatient services are acute care services that may not always be specifically associated with chronic diseases but would require a person to have an overnight stay in a hospital recovering from surgery.